Idiopathic Intracranial Hypertension (IIH)

 How is IIH Diagnosed?

-Be sure your doctor also complete imaging studies for cerebral venous sinus thrombosis (clot in brain veins) since this can present itself almost exactly like IIH.
+Be sure your doctor also completes imaging studies for cerebral venous sinus thrombosis (clot in brain veins) since this can present itself almost exactly like IIH.

 Is There Treatment For Idiopathic Intracranial Hypertension?